ctreffs/SwiftImGui/README.md

 ## 💁 Help needed

-This project is in an early stage an needs a lot of love.
+This project is in an early stage and needs a lot of love.
 If you are interested in contributing please feel free to do so!

 Things that need to be done among others are: